mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### Simple 1D CNN with embedding layer

 This model builds on the the simple 1D CNN model in \autoref{simple-1d-cnn} by adding an embedding layer at the beginning of the model.
 The embedding layer transforms the byte values into a vector of continuous numbers, allowing the model to learn the characteristics of each byte value and represent it mathematically.
 The full model specification is shown in \autoref{table:1d-cnn-with-embedding-layer}.
 This model has a total of 172,474 trainable parameters.
+This model is hereby referred to as _Simple1dEmbedding_.

 Table: 1D CNN with embedding layer \label{table:1d-cnn-with-embedding-layer}